 Why Financial Institutions Could Benefit from a Virtual CRO

-Do you become distracted with your enterprise goals and begin a trajectory down one path, only to find yourself abruptly changing your course of action?
+- Do you become distracted with your enterprise goals and begin a trajectory down one path, only to find yourself abruptly changing your course of action?

 - Small to moderate-size financial institutions without a full-time risk management resource

 - Larger financial institutions without a Chief Risk Officer (CRO) due to an unplanned event

 - Financial institutions that need bandwidth for a short-term ERM project but don’t want to hire a full-time resource

 - Financial institutions that struggle to find qualified resources that can cover all areas of risk (operational and market) with limited time and budget

 These challenges can create: